swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexSyntax.md

 - A reference to a capture group, which checks whether the group matched successfully.
 - A recursion check on either a particular group or the entire regex.
 In the former case, this checks to see if the last recursive call is through that group.
 In the latter case, it checks if the match is currently taking place in any kind of recursive call.
-- An arbitrary recursive regular expression, which is matched against, and evaluates to true if the match is successful. (**TODO: Clarify whether it introduces captures**)
+- An arbitrary recursive regular expression, which is matched against, and evaluates to true if the match is successful.
+It may contain capture groups that add captures to the match.
 - A PCRE version check.

 The `DEFINE` keyword is not used as a condition, but rather a way in which to define a group which is not evaluated, but may be referenced by a subpattern.